 “We’re trying to grow readers.
 I want children to be reading books,” Gayle said.

 - What’s the takeaway?
-Social media makes a difference.
+Social media makes a difference and key to build your business.
 Your customers aren’t thinking of your business all the time, so you have to work to gain their attention by providing regular social media and email outreach updates.

 What strategies do you use to build your business?
 Share below!